 Theatre Arcturus is an award-winning theatre company that creates visually stunning plays that weave aerial arts into the world of the story.
 We blend the rigorous training of an aerialist with that of the actor to create a seamless combination.
 In our world, characters work in harmony with gravity but are not bound by it.
 They may climb or take flight at any moment.
 This is aerial theatre, where the boundaries of physicality and truthful storytelling are pushed, and sometimes the world turns upside down.

 Arcturus’ flagship show, WEIRD, has toured to theaters and schools across Ontario, winning the Cutting-Edge Award at the 2016 Toronto Fringe Festival, and Best of Fest at the 2015 Ottawa Fringe Festival, where it was shortlisted for Critics’ Pick and named #1 show to see by Metro News.
-ROUGH MAGIC is Arcturus’ second production, which will tour throughout the summer/fall, playing at the Ottawa Fringe, Toronto Fringe, and SpringWorks Festival.
+Arcturus’ second production, ROUGH MAGIC, toured throughout the summer/fall of 2017, playing at the Ottawa Fringe, Toronto Fringe, and SpringWorks Festival.

 In addition to our theatrical work, we provide entertainment for festivals and events throughout the GTA, Muskoka, and beyond.
 Our acts include aerial performances, aerial drink pouring, roaming entertainment (juggling, stilt walking, etc.), and more.
 Our feature act this year will include a 10 minute aerial show inspired by the works of Tom Thomson to commemorate the 100 year anniversary of his death.

 Our definition of Aerial Theatre: a play with aerial arts in it.